Last updated: 21 March 2016

 The rules about restricted building work are part of the council’s role in consenting and inspecting building work.
 This protects you and future owners by creating a record of who did what on your home and how it meets the Building Code.

-Under the law, each LBP who works on your home must provide a Certificate of Design Work or Record of Building Work.
+Under the law, each LBP who carries out restricted building work on your home must provide a Certificate of Design Work or Record of Building Work.

 Work that is restricted